Grow-Simplee-Team-11/Thoth/README.md

 ## Day-2

--   Get all routes

-    -   If rider present, return details of rider as well
-    -   need no. of points , no of packages with a wrapper to return only the locations..
-    -   if rider id is given return for that rider.

 -   Change rider endpoint

 -   For a particular route
     -   Return all details of a route

--   Return all packages based on status query.

--   For a rider Id, all routes date wise sorted

 -   route and rider
     {